firefly-iii/docs/docs/import/csv.rst

    php artisan firefly:create-import file.csv config.json --start --token=<token>

-You can read more about this command in the help text
+You can read more about this command in the help text.

 .. code-block:: bash